 All students will have the opportunity to write their own programs, design webpages and produce professional quality digital products whilst learning basic ICT skills in preparation for life beyond education.
 We are dedicated to ensuring that our students leave the Academy with the skills to embrace a future of rapidly advancing computer technology.

 Students will undertake creative projects that involve selecting, using, and combining multiple applications to achieve challenging goals.
 This includes collecting and analysing data and meeting the needs of known users.
-They will understand a range of ways to use technology safely, respectfully, responsibly and securely: including protecting their online identity and privacy; recognising inappropriate content; contact and conduct; and knowing how to report concerns in preparation for Key Stage 4.
+They will understand a range of ways to use technology safely, respectfully, responsibly, and securely: including protecting their online identity and privacy; recognising inappropriate content; contact and conduct; and knowing how to report concerns in preparation for Key Stage 4.